d-bl/GroundForge/docs/help/Reshape-Patterns.md

   * Dragging the nodes with the mouse is dangerous as you easily loose your selection.
 Nudge the selection around with arrow keys.
 Five times an arrow key in InkScape is a full grid position.
 One time shift+arrow is two grid positions.

-Step 2 and 3 with affinity designer
+Step 2 and 3 with Affinity Designer
 -----------------------------------

 Some patterns may have more variants than fit into the visible area,